 Your PAYDEX score is like a report card for how well you’re doing with paying your bills.
 A higher score means you’ve been on top of things, always paying off what you owe right on time.
 This isn’t just good for keeping debt collectors away—lenders and suppliers take notice, too!
 They’ll see that stellar track record and might offer better deals or lower interest rates because they trust you to pay them back.

 Here’s an interesting example.
 The Federal Reserve Bank of St. Louis has made it clear that how reliable a business is at paying back debt can indirectly sway the interest rates they get on loans and credit lines.
 So, imagine you’re running your own show–when you consistently pay your bills, it’s like scoring high marks in class; this makes you more attractive to lenders who might offer lower interest rates as a result.

 In the end, paying bills on time dodges unwanted late fees, helps to score sweeter deals from suppliers, boosts their credit ratings, and builds a trustworthy financial reputation.

 2. Using Credit Cards to Fund a Startup Is Never a Long-Term Solution

 When you hit a dead end in financing your business, it is okay to use your credit cards.
 However, using a credit card should be a last resort because, in comparison to other types of loans, the interest rates and fees associated with credit card debt can be rather high.

 But if you still need to use a credit card to fund your startup, you must register your business first.
-After that, you will then need to apply and get approved for a credit card before you can start using it.
-Therefore, be sure to choose a reputable financial provider such as SoFi when applying for a business credit card.
+After that, you will need to apply and get approved for a credit card before you can start using it.

 Registration laws for businesses vary based on the type of business.
 However, if your business is based around your invention, you may need to do more than meet the statutory registration to ensure that your innovations are secured.